Understand your company's position and learn more about the options available

 Advantages of Receivership

-From the perspective of the directors of the company being put into receivership there aren't many true benefits, however there are a few relatively positive secondary results that can be considered somewhat advantageous:
+From the perspective of the directors of the company being put into receivership there aren't many true benefits, however, there are a few relatively positive secondary results that can be considered somewhat advantageous:

-Whether or not you'll be able to keep your company from being put into receivership will depend on how far along in the process you are, and how soon you take actions after becoming aware that your company is insolvent.
+Whether or not you'll be able to keep your company from being put into administrative receivership will depend on how far along in the process you are, and how soon you take actions after becoming aware that your company is insolvent.

-In order to accurately determine whether it is too late to stop your company from going into receivership you'll need to discuss the particulars of your case with an insolvency practitioner.
-Call us today on 0800 644 6080 or send us an email for a free consultation.
+In order to accurately determine whether it is too late to stop your company from going into receivership you'll need to discuss the particulars of your case with a licensed insolvency practitioner.
+Call us today or send us an email for a free consultation.